Allahshukur Pashazade: Biography

-Pashazade was born in Cil, Lankaran Rayon, Azerbaijan Soviet Socialist Republic (today the Republic of Azerbaijan) on August 26, 1949, and is of Talysh descent.
+Pashazade was born in Cil, Lankaran Rayon, Azerbaijan Soviet Socialist Republic (today the Republic of Azerbaijan) on August 26, 1949.
 He got his primary religious education in the city of Lankaran.
 In 1968 he went to the Uzbekistan Soviet Socialist Republic (today the independent Republic of Uzbekistan) where he entered the Mir-i-Arab Madrasah in Bukhara and later relocated to Tashkent where he finished his religious education in Tashkent State University in 1975.

 He returned to Azerbaijan in 1975 and became the acting secretary of the Caucasian Muslims Office, and Akhund and deputy chief of the Taza Pir Mosque in the Azerbaijani capital Baku.
 In 1980 he was elected chairman of the Spiritual Administration of the Muslims of Transcaucasia and became Sheikh ul-Islam.
 After the collapse and dissolution of the Soviet Union and independence of Azerbaijan, in 1992, he was elected chairman of the Supreme Religious Board of Caucasian peoples of Azerbaijan, Georgia, Dagestan, Kabardino-Balkaria, Ingushetia, Chechnya, Karachay-Cherkessia, and Adygea.

-He is an Usuli, and holds the rank of hujjatullah, which is relatively low; he was a muqallid of Imam Khamenei for most of his life, until political pressures from the government of Azerbaijan made him adopt the creed of Sayyid Sistani instead.
-He used to be a staunch supporter of the Iranian principlists' influence over religion in Azerbaijan when he belonged to the Islamic Party of Azerbaijan, until they were convicted of spying for Iran.

 Pashazade is a member of the Management Board of World Islamic Congress and the Management Board of Eurasia Islamic Council, among a number of other international organizations.
 He was elected co-chair of CIS Interreligious Council in 2004.

 On November 21, 2009, he was included in a book called 500 Most Influential Muslims of World.